vnnico/TalentFind/README.md

 * npm (Node Package Manager)
 * Python 3.x
 * pip (Python Package Installer)
+* Visual Studio Code (IDE to run the project)

 # How to run the program

 1. Install Visual Studios Code
-2. Clone this github url
+2. Clone this github url https://github.com/vnnico/TalentFind.git or download the file
+3. Open in Visual Studios Code
-3. Setting Project Path <br>
+4. Setting Project Path <br>
    In the directory, do the following list:
    1. Backend
       - Open a terminal and change directory to backend folder using "cd backend"